hagai08/Pdf_Editor/README.md

 MIT License.
 Feel free to use and modify this project.

 Author
-Your Name – Python / PyQt5 Developer
+Hagai Aricha – Python / PyQt5 Developer